SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: BRDF and Surface Normal Estimation

 where $L_{I,k,i}=|\overline{s}_{o,k,i}^0 - s_{o,k,i}^0|^2$ is the intensity error, $L_{\rho,k,i}=|\overline{\rho}_{o,k,i} - \rho_{o,k,i}|^2$ is the DoLP error, $\overline{s}_{o,k,i}^0$ and $s_{o,k,i}^0$ are the first elements of captured and rendered Stokes vectors at pixel $i$ of image $k$, respectively, $\overline{\rho}_{o,k,i}$ and $\rho_{o,k,i}$ are the captured and rendered DoLP, respectively, $N$ is the number of pixels, and $K$ is the number of images.
 The optimized FMBRDF parameters are the refractive index $\mu$, specular albedo $k_s$, surface roughness $\alpha$, shape of microfacet distribution function $\beta$, and concentration parameter of the microfacet correlation function $\kappa$.
 We set $\lambda_1 = 0.1$.

-\paragraph{Joint Estimation of BRDF and Surface Normals} After we compute the initial estimates, we refine the BRDF parameters and surface normals with joint optimization.
-Since the AoLP modulation depends on the surface normal, we add the error of the second and third elements of the Stokes vector to \cref{eq:initial estimation uniform paramter}
+\paragraph{Joint Estimation of BRDF and Surface Normals} After the initial estimation, we refine the BRDF parameters and surface normals with joint optimization.
+Since the AoLP depends on the surface normal, we add the error of the second and third elements of the Stokes vector to \cref{eq:initial estimation uniform paramter}